Leadership, Ethics and Organizational Sustainability Major

 The objective of the major is to develop leaders whose goal is to lead and work for the greater good.
 This includes several components, including leadership, social responsibility, ethics and justice.

 Leading for the greater good involves an awareness of and striving for success as defined by the widely accepted sustainability principle, the triple bottom line of people, planet, profit.
-This triple bottom line encompasses the need for efficient use of natural resources, lifestyles that minimize pollution, organizations that are socially responsible, societies that recognize the importance of fairness, and principled individuals who behave in an ethical manner.
+This triple bottom line encompasses the need for developing shared value that generates fair profit, provides for human well-being, and consciously stewards natural resources, lifestyles that minimize pollution, organizations that are socially responsible, societies that recognize the importance of fairness, and principled individuals who behave in an ethical manner.